Numerical simulations of viscous fingering in fractured porous media: Numerical methods

-The implementation is done in the open-source software PorePy~\citep{keilegavlen20017porepy}, and we have validated our numerical method by comparing the initial fingering in a domain without fractures to linear stability analysis.
-The rock matrix is meshed by a logical Cartesian mesh conforming to the fractures.
-The 1d fracture meshes are matching the faces of the 2d mesh.
-The mixed-dimensional coupling between the fractures and rock matrix has been applied in PorePy for both flow and passive transport in several papers~\citep{nordbotten2019unified,stefansson2018,fumagalli2019}.
-For postprocessing and visulalization, Paraview has been applied~\citep{ayachit2015paraview}.
-To facilitate reproducibility, the run-scripts used in the simulations reported below are open sourced, see \citet{berge2019b} for install instructions.
+The implementation is done in the open-source software PorePy~\citep{keilegavlen2021}, and we have validated our numerical method by comparing the initial fingering in a domain without fractures to both linear stability analysis and to the evolution of the viscous and late time regimes described in the numerical simulations by~\citet{nijjer_2018}.
+The mixed-dimensional coupling between the fractures and rock matrix has been applied in PorePy for both flow and transport in several papers~\citep{nordbotten2019unified,stefansson2018,fumagalli2019}.
+To solve the resulting linear system the direct solver UMFPACK is used~\citep{davis2004}, and Paraview~\citep{ayachit2015paraview} has been applied for postprocessing and visulalization of the results.
+To facilitate reproducibility, the run-scripts used in the simulations reported below are available at GitHub\footnote{https://github.com/rbe051/ViscFrac.git} and archived on Zenondo~\citep{berge2023}.
+In addition, the results of the simulations are also archived on Zenondo~\citep{berge2023b}